Spinning Classes

 Here is your chance to learn the centuries-old art of creating yarn on a wood drop spindle.
 You will learn the step by step spinning process for understanding and success.
 We will also cover some basics of wool types and preparation.
 Each student will leave with their mini yarn skein, spindle, and extra wool roving so that you can keep spinning.

-Friday afternoon or Saturday afternoon - $35.00
+Friday morning or Saturday afternoon - $35.00